-There's plenty of days when I'm breaking out or feel bloated and frumpy that I would rather hide under a rock than go face the world, but life doesn't work that way.
+There are plenty of days when I'm breaking out, feel bloated, or feel frumpy and would rather hide under a rock than go face the world, but life doesn't work that way.
 We don't get days off for "feeling ugly", and we shouldn't have to.
 Our confidence needs to come from within.
-So when I am feeling self conscious for whatever reason, I have to let my inner light shine through and own it, because an amazing personality trumps a pretty face any day.
+So when I am feeling self-conscious for whatever reason, I have to let my inner light shine through and own it, because an amazing personality trumps a pretty face any day.

 From my personal experience, being confident comes from: